ArtemShkumat/AiGM/Documentation/Architecture.md

 Prompt creation that injects relevant data into LLM requests.
 LLM calls that return narrative or content.
 Response parsing that applies any JSON updates or data changes to local storage.
-A job queue (optional for all calls, mandatory for big tasks) ensuring concurrency limits.
+A job queue (Hangfire, mandatory for all calls) ensuring concurrency limits.
 *   **Modular Design:** Utilize interfaces and specific implementations for AI providers, prompt building, and response processing to enhance flexibility and testability.

 2. Primary Components